knoahlr/physlab-calculator/README.md

 # **Error Propagation tool**

-Designed to find the error propagation equation and sample calculation.
+Designed to find the error propagation equation and perform sample calculations.
 It then outputs result in latex form to copy paste into report.

 ## **Prerequisites**